ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

   return (Map.lookup "port" config >>= readMaybe)
 ```

-This function is similar to _getHost_ with the additional bind (>>=) operation to join together the value read from _lookup_ with _readMaybe_. readMaybe tries to parse a String into a value of type Int in this case.
-If it successfully parses the value it returns a (_Just a_) or if it fails it returns a _Nothing_. readMaybe is defined in `Text.Read` as:
+This function is similar to _getHost_ with the additional bind (>>=) operation to join together the value read from _lookup_ with [_readMaybe_](https://hackage.haskell.org/package/base-4.8.1.0/docs/Text-Read.html#v:readMaybe). readMaybe tries to parse a String into a value of type Int in this case.
+If it successfully parses the value it returns a (_Just Int_) or if it fails it returns a _Nothing_. readMaybe is defined as:

 ```{.haskell .scrollx}
 readMaybe :: Read a => String -> Maybe a